That workflow-dependent cost Bill Was Only the Beginning

 The brands winning in 2026 are not the ones spending the most on photography.
 They are the ones who understand what their images actually cost — and have made a deliberate, data-backed decision about where to allocate that budget.

 Traditional studio photography is not dead.
 For hero shots, luxury brands, and campaigns that define your brand identity, there is still no substitute.
-But paying $25–$150 per image for every listing, variant, and marketplace compliance shot is a choice you can now make intentionally — not by default.
+But paying workflow-dependent cost for every listing, variant, and marketplace readiness shot is a choice you can now make intentionally — not by default.

 The cost of professional product imagery has collapsed.
 What you do with the savings is the interesting question.